Sparky4567/social_bot/PLANNED_UPDATES.md

 - Memory storage/retrieval module - Solved / Marked as done
 - Text to speech support - Solved / Marked as done
-- Speech to text support
+- Speech to text support - Solved / Marked as done
 - Some sort of a GUI to let you interact with the chatbot, remove/review/add memories

 # RECENT CHANGES

-= Memory storage/retrieval module (Yes, the LLM is able to use and store memories by using a local database solution)
+- Memory storage/retrieval module (Yes, the LLM is able to use and store memories by using a local database solution)
+- Vosk local model speech to text convertion until "stop" word is spoken